thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

     ![]({{ site.baseurl }}/images/delete-table.png "delete a connection table")

-    {% include note.html content="If you are attempting to delete a table with dependent objects, the operation will be blocked.
-You will see a warning, with a list of dependent objects with links." %}
+    {% include note.html content="If you attempt to delete a table with dependent objects, the operation is blocked.
+A warning appears, with a list of links to dependent objects." %}

-6. Click the link for an object to modify or delete it.
+6. Click the link for each object to modify or delete it.

-   When all its dependencies are removed, you will be able to delete the table.
+   When all dependencies are removed, you can delete the table.

    ![]({{ site.baseurl }}/images/delete-warning.png "Dependent objects warning")